9 minute read

 (And no, I promise IVON isn’t yet another obscure optimizer that performs 1% better while being 100% slower :wink:)

-IVON is proposed in our paper “Variational Learning is Effective for Large Deep Networks”, accepted at ICML 2024.
+IVON is proposed in our paper “Variational Learning is Effective for Large Deep Networks”, accepted at ICML 2024 as a spotlight paper.
 This work results from a long collaboration dating back to 2021, and I had the pleasure to implement and revise this optimizer many times with my own hands, and witness how a great idea can be realized and gradually improved.

 The goal of this post is to offer an easy introduction to IVON for the general audience, and explain why and how it can help you train neural networks more effectively.